kisxo/GigaChat/readme.md

 Giga chat is web based chat application through which two stranger can text with each other.

-The clint side web UI is inspired from discord.
+The clint side web UI is mostly vanilla css with a few bootstrap features ( mainly for bootstrap icons ).The UI mostly inspired from space and discord.

 The server side is composed from `flask` a python web framework and `flask_socketio` a python version of socket io for message transmission between users.
 I have used `socket-io` because it makes message transmission quick and efficient instead of using manual forwarding which is more complex and slow.

 The other option I liked but didnt used due to not being anonymous is P-to-P chat method, as it shared the ip between the users.
 But the socket-io helps to only send messages and no other data.

 The application has only 2 routes homepage `/` route and lobby `/lobby` route.